wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-web-test-in-production-controlled-test-flight.md

 	ms.service="app-service-web"
 	ms.date="10/16/2015"
 	wacn.date=""/>
-# Flighting deployment (beta testing) in Azure Websites
+# Flighting deployment (beta testing) in Azure

-This tutorial shows you how to do *flighting deployments* by integrating the various capabilities of [Azure Websites](/documentation/services/web-sites/) and [Azure Application Insights](/home/features/application-insights/).
+This tutorial shows you how to do *flighting deployments* by integrating the various capabilities of [Azure Web App](/documentation/services/web-sites/) and [Azure Application Insights](/home/features/application-insights/).

 *Flighting* is a deployment process that validates a new feature or change with a limited number of real customers, and is a major testing in production scenario.
 It is akin to beta testing and is sometimes known as "controlled test flight".
 Many large enterprises with a web presence use this approach to